 Ensure that neither the District, nor anyone on its behalf, commits an act prohibited by the Right to Privacy in the Workplace Act, 820 ILCS 55/10; i.e., the Facebook Password Law.

-Periodically review this policy and any procedures with District employee representatives and electronic network system administrator(s) and present proposed changes to the Board.
+Periodically review this policy and any implementing procedures with District employee representatives and electronic network system administrator(s) and present proposed changes to the Board.

 LEGAL REF.: 105 ILCS 5/21B-75 and 5/21B-80.